sophiagosselin/tANI_tool/README.md

 # tANI_tool version 1.3.0

 #### As of 04/03/2023 the new version of the code (tANI_tool.pl) is functional.
 I would highly reccomend to use it instead of the original legacy versions.
-If you do need or desire one of the legacy packages, they are still available (see tANI_original, for the version used in the original manuscript or tANI_low_mem, which was released alongside it).
+If you do need or desire one of the legacy packages, they are still available (see tANI_original for the version used in the original manuscript, or tANI_low_mem, which was released alongside it).

 ## General Information